Watts Water Technologies, Inc. (NYSE:WTS) Shares Sold by WINTON GROUP Ltd

-WINTON GROUP Ltd cut its stake in Watts Water Technologies, Inc. (NYSE:WTS – Free Report) by 3.2% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 2,733 shares of the technology company’s stock after selling 90 shares during the period.
+WINTON GROUP Ltd reduced its position in Watts Water Technologies, Inc. (NYSE:WTS – Free Report) by 3.2% in the 3rd quarter, according to its most recent filing with the SEC.
+The firm owned 2,733 shares of the technology company’s stock after selling 90 shares during the period.
 WINTON GROUP Ltd’s holdings in Watts Water Technologies were worth $472,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. increased its holdings in Watts Water Technologies by 4.2% in the third quarter.
-Vanguard Group Inc. now owns 2,883,746 shares of the technology company’s stock valued at $362,573,000 after buying an additional 116,455 shares in the last quarter.
-Kayne Anderson Rudnick Investment Management LLC increased its holdings in Watts Water Technologies by 1.8% in the first quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 2,128,516 shares of the technology company’s stock valued at $358,272,000 after buying an additional 36,810 shares in the last quarter.
-State Street Corp increased its holdings in Watts Water Technologies by 0.5% in the second quarter.
-State Street Corp now owns 913,288 shares of the technology company’s stock valued at $167,798,000 after buying an additional 4,499 shares in the last quarter.
-Invesco Ltd. increased its stake in shares of Watts Water Technologies by 25.2% during the 1st quarter.
-Invesco Ltd. now owns 691,779 shares of the technology company’s stock worth $96,565,000 after purchasing an additional 139,042 shares in the last quarter.
-Finally, Victory Capital Management Inc. increased its stake in shares of Watts Water Technologies by 13.5% during the 4th quarter.
-Victory Capital Management Inc. now owns 691,138 shares of the technology company’s stock worth $101,065,000 after purchasing an additional 82,366 shares in the last quarter.
-75.06% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds also recently made changes to their positions in the company.
+Van ECK Associates Corp boosted its holdings in shares of Watts Water Technologies by 13.0% in the 2nd quarter.
+Van ECK Associates Corp now owns 4,321 shares of the technology company’s stock valued at $794,000 after purchasing an additional 498 shares during the last quarter.
+New York Life Investment Management LLC increased its stake in Watts Water Technologies by 97.0% during the 3rd quarter.
+New York Life Investment Management LLC now owns 5,302 shares of the technology company’s stock worth $916,000 after buying an additional 2,611 shares during the period.
+Ledyard National Bank increased its stake in Watts Water Technologies by 7.4% during the 2nd quarter.
+Ledyard National Bank now owns 4,934 shares of the technology company’s stock worth $907,000 after buying an additional 339 shares during the period.
+Granahan Investment Management LLC bought a new stake in Watts Water Technologies in the second quarter valued at about $301,000.
+Finally, Geode Capital Management LLC lifted its holdings in Watts Water Technologies by 4.9% during the 2nd quarter.
+Geode Capital Management LLC now owns 582,383 shares of the technology company’s stock worth $107,001,000 after buying an additional 27,190 shares during the last quarter.
+Institutional investors and hedge funds own 75.06% of the company’s stock.

 Watts Water Technologies Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 15th.
-Stockholders of record on Friday, March 1st will be given a $0.36 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 15th.
+Shareholders of record on Friday, March 1st will be paid a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a yield of 0.73%.
 The ex-dividend date of this dividend is Thursday, February 29th.
-This represents a $1.44 annualized dividend and a dividend yield of 0.73%.
-Watts Water Technologies’s payout ratio is 18.41%.
+Watts Water Technologies’s payout ratio is currently 18.41%.

-A number of brokerages have recently weighed in on WTS.
-TD Cowen raised their price objective on shares of Watts Water Technologies from $165.00 to $175.00 and gave the stock a “market perform” rating in a research note on Tuesday, December 5th.
-Stifel Nicolaus lifted their target price on shares of Watts Water Technologies from $199.00 to $206.00 and gave the stock a “hold” rating in a research note on Wednesday, February 14th.
-Finally, Robert W. Baird lifted their target price on shares of Watts Water Technologies from $191.00 to $208.00 and gave the stock a “neutral” rating in a research note on Wednesday, February 14th.
-Four research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat.com, Watts Water Technologies currently has a consensus rating of “Hold” and a consensus price target of $190.60.

 Watts Water Technologies, Inc supplies products and solutions that manage and conserve the flow of fluids and energy into, through, and out of buildings in the commercial, industrial, and residential markets in the Americas, Europe, the Asia-Pacific, the Middle East, and Africa.
 The company offers residential and commercial flow control and protection products, including backflow preventers, water pressure regulators, temperature and pressure relief valves, thermostatic mixing valves, and leak detection and protection products for plumbing and hot water applications.